grempe/sharkey/README.md

 ### Recovering an identity from shares

-Run `./sharkey.ts combine`.
+Run `sharkey combine`.
 This is an interactive process and you'll be prompted to enter shares, one at a time.

 When you've either entered enough shares to meet the threshold (embedded in each share), or if you press `ENTER` on an empty prompt, the program will try to combine your shares and recover the `age` keypair.